rcdevs/owncloud_openotp_auth/README.md

 **********   CHANGELOG  **********
-1.1.1
+1.1.1-1
+	Added Contextual authentication
+	  change the LoginMode to LDAP-only for requests comming from trusted devices on trusted IPs.
+	New openotp.wsdl file including context parameter 1.1.1
 	Added support to OpenOTP Software Token with Push Notif Authentication Extend php soapclient to add timeout capabilities